elihawk97/CTF_Mission_2/README.md

 reconstruct_file_from_pcap('hamas_communications.pcapng', 'reconstructed_audio.wav')

 ```
-* The encryption is with a simple XOR symmetric encryption.
+* The encryption is with AES-256.
 * The code for decrypting is in [msg_decrypt.py](msg_decrypt.py)
 * The correct code for entering into the pop-up box is the Lattitude coordinate: 33.71259837310654